Tips and Tricks

 It also helps if you can change your own expectations.
 Stop expecting your dog to act like a human and remember that your dog is a dog.

 Your dog is a loving, funny, terrific dog, but he’s still a dog.
-And that should be plenty.

 The Best Treats For Dogs